That dollar amount reflects an 87.4% increase since 2016 and a 46% gain from 2019 to 2020.

 Niger has highly positive net exports in the international trade under the gems and precious metals product category, notably for gold.

 Below are exports from Niger that result in the greatest negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Niger’s goods trail Nigerien importer spending on foreign products.

-Niger has highly negative net exports and therefore deep international trade deficits for machinery including computers followed closely by aircraft and spacecraft.
+Niger has highly negative net exports and therefore deep international trade deficits for cereals, principally rice and to a much lesser extent corn.

 Nigerien Export Companies